What is COVID-19?

 Please note that when you defer payment, in most cases, the lender will take the interest that would have been paid compounded and add it to your monthly mortgage balance.
 Upon maturity of your mortgage term, the payments will be calculated moving forward based on the higher mortgage balance.

-Big banks including Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD), Bank of Nova Scotia (Scotiabank), Bank of Montreal (BMO), Canadian Imperial Bank of Commerce (CIBC) and National Bank of Canada have opted to provide coordinated relief for their customers.
+At the beginning of COVID-19, big banks including Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD), Bank of Nova Scotia (Scotiabank), Bank of Montreal (BMO), Canadian Imperial Bank of Commerce (CIBC) and National Bank of Canada (NBC) opted to provide coordinated relief for their customers.

-These banks will be working with personal and small business clients to cope with the economic fallout of the virus.
-Effective immediately, all six are introducing mortgage payment deferrals of up to six (6) months and are also offering relief on other credit products for those families who are facing hardship during this situation.
+These banks introduced mortgage payment deferrals of up to six (6) months and and also offered relief on other credit products for those families who are facing hardship during this situation.

 Last but not least are MFC’s, which are also doing their part to assist households with their financial struggles during this difficult time.
 Similar to credit unions, all financial assistance will be done on a case-by-case basis so it is best to contact your mortgage professional or lender directly.

-In addition to the big banks, mortgage insurers including CMHC, Genworth and Canada Guaranty are working to help homeowners who have been financially impacted by the COVID-19 outbreak.
-Starting now, they have increased their flexibility and are allowing payment deferral of up to 6 months for homeowners who, primarily but not exclusively, purchased with less than 20% down.
+In addition to the big banks, mortgage insurers including CMHC, Sagen and Canada Guaranty also worked to help homeowners who have been financially impacted by the COVID-19 outbreak at the beginning of the pandemic.
+Click the corresponding insurer below for the latest COVID-19 updates: